linemos/introduction-to-kubernetes/tasks/setup-and-installation.md

       **After the init process is finished**
       - Go back to the [Google Cloud Console](https://console.cloud.google.com/) in your browser and search in the search field for *Google Compute Engine API*.
+      - You will be asked to enable billing at this point.
+Choose your billing account and click enable for this project.
       - Click *enable*.

 7) Install Kubernetes command-line tool (kubectl).